MRU-W25-COMP4555/final-project-submission-amh/README.md

 3. Run the "BallOut.exe" file
 4. It might bring up Microsoft Defender SmartScreen, so click "more info" and then run anyway
 5. The game will load, the main menu screen might be smaller depending on the screen size you're using but click start to play the game
-6. The controls are: WASD to move and 'F' to throw
+6. The controls are: WASD to move and 'F' to throw.